 A man sets out in a kayak, his father’s ashes at his feet.
 He might catch a fish; he’s left a note for a woman to put together a salad, but he hasn’t told her where he’s gone.
 Then lightning strikes and he wakes up, injured, adrift on the ocean, unsure who is.
 Now he must battle memory, thirst and sunburn if he’s ever going to make it back to the shore.

-In pared down prose with his trials alongside him, and feel his pain as if it were our own.
+In pared down yet highly lyrical prose we live his trials alongside him, and feel his pain as if it were our own.
 I found Cove a compelling read but, while it’s a standalone piece with a book to itself, surprisingly short.
 I didn’t count the words, but it’s closer to a short story than a novel, or even a novella.
 But what’s the point of extra words when a skilled writer can evoke the drama of a man tested to his limits without them?
 Nevertheless, it does make it tricky to review when you could be halfway through his book before you’ve digested mine.
 Thanks to Granta books for my review copy.